-Alternatively referred to as bicapitalisation, medial capitals, and Pascal case, CamelCase is a term used to describe a writing technique that capitalizes the beginning of each word and removes any spaces, giving the words the look of the humps on a back of a camel.
-For example, "ComputerHope", "FedEx", "McDonald's", and "WordPerfect" are all examples of CamelCase.
+Alternatively referred to as bicapitalisation, medial capitals, and Pascal case, the term CamelCase describes a compound word which uses capital letters to delimit the word parts.
+(The name refers to the internal capital letters, which resemble the humps on a camel's back.)
+For example, "ComputerHope", "FedEx", and "WordPerfect" are all examples of CamelCase.
 In computer programming CamelCase is often used as a naming convention for naming variables, arrays, and other elements.
 For example, $MyVariable is an example of a variable that uses CamelCase.

 my $camelcase = "This is a test.";